diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 >
 > — Gabi Siboni, Israeli Institute for National Security Studies

 Needless to say, international law expressly prohibits the use of disproportionate force and the targeting of civilians and civilian infrastructure, both of which are considered war crimes.
-[Article 51](https://ihl-databases.icrc.org/en/ihl-treaties/api-1977/article-51) of the Fourth Geneva Convention prohibits attacks “which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated.”
+[Article 51](https://ihl-databases.icrc.org/en/ihl-treaties/api-1977/article-51) of the Fourth Geneva Convention prohibits attacks *“which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated.”*

 In December 2008 and January 2009, [Operation Cast Lead](https://en.wikipedia.org/wiki/Operation_Cast_Lead) was launched against Gaza, a two-month period marked by devastating casualties and destruction, as documented by the [2009 UN Human Rights Council report](https://www2.ohchr.org/english/bodies/hrcouncil/docs/12session/a-hrc-12-48.pdf) and [Amnesty International](https://www.amnesty.org/en/wp-content/uploads/2021/07/mde150072009en.pdf).
-The attack systematically destroyed means of life, civilian infrastructure (schools, hospitals, universities, mosques, farms, agricultural land, etc.) sometimes using US-made white phosphorus shells in densely populated areas.
-The use of US-made white phosphorus shells in densely populated areas was documented, contributing to long-term public health crises and epidemics in the aftermath.
+The attack systematically destroyed means of life, civilian infrastructure (schools, hospitals, universities, mosques, farms, power, water, sewage,  etc.), sometimes using US-made white phosphorus shells in densely populated areas.
+What reasonable person could possibly justify this level of destruction and loss of life as self-defense?

 | Category | Value | Notes |
 |----------|--------|-------|